linxuanm/donkey/docs/tutorials/complex.rst

     output A  // "[1, 2, 3, 4]"
     output B  // "[1, 2, 3, 4]"

-This mimics the behavior of non-primitive data strctures in most other imperative programming languages.
+This mimics the behavior of non-primitive data structures in most other imperative programming languages.
 Such a feature can be useful when, e.g., passing a list to another function to modify it in-place.

 List
 ----